|

 time and date of interest, such thermal hotspot maps can

 be downloaded from this site free of charge.
+A second possibility is to directly overlay

 the maps on Google Earth, which offers further viewing facilities